Illuminate your learning with OWU's unique Travel-Learning Courses

 Endowed funds from donors cover approximately half of the cost of each individual student's travel experience.
-Students who need additional financial support to assist them with paying the student charge should contact the Financial Aid Office.
-Normally, students have access to Parent PLUS and private loans.
-Financial aid profiles for students vary, though, so students are encouraged to speak with their Financial Aid Counsellor.
+For assistance with the remaining balance students have access to Parent PLUS and private loans.
+For more information go to the TLC Student Information page.

 If a student is receiving a Pell Grant, they may also apply for the Benjamin A. Gilman scholarship through the U.S. Department of State.